ChiefPilot/F3BarGauge/README.markdown

 4. Add an outlet to represent the bar gauge
 5. Update your code to set the value property as appropriate.

-The demo code has multiple examples, including a version that customizes the gauge to look like an LCD flavor that looks cool for showing temperatures or fan speeds, for example.
+For more information have a look at the demo code, which has multiple examples including a version that customizes the with an LCD-style appearance.

 License
 -------